You can also download the full instruction leaflet here

 It is easy to read your result.
 Just compare the intensity of the blue colour for your result with the colour chart on the device.
 This will show whether your sperm quality is good or not.Are there any factors that I should be aware of that can invalidate the test result?

 The test result must be read within 5 minutes after pulling back the slider.
 The result might be biased if left for too long.
 It is recommended to take a picture for documentation within 5 minutes.
 After 5 minutes, the test result will not be valid.

 The following may help to improve your sperm quality:

-SwimCount™ is the only home test that is able to measure the concentration of Progressive Motile Sperm Cells which are the only sperm cells that can fertilize an egg and therby make a woman pregnant.
-SwimCount™ does not just measure your total count of sperm cells in your ejaculate but is able to seperate the "good and useable/progressive" sperm cells from the rest and thereby is able to give you a valid answer to your fertility potential.
+SwimCount is the only home test that is able to measure the concentration of progressive motile sperm cells which are the only sperm cells that can fertilize an egg and make a woman pregnant.
+SwimCount does not just measure your total count of sperm cells but is able to discriminate between the good and useable/progressive sperm cells, from the rest, and is therefore a more reliable predictor of your fertility potential.